 We had breakfast all together before packing up the tents, resupplying from the car and heading off on the Trent and Mersey Canal.
-My family walked with me for a little while before turning round and heading home.
-It was lovely to have some company.

 I followed the Trent and Mersey Canal from Fradley Junction to Rugeley, and then picked up the Staffordshire Way.
 This would take me to Rocester, where I would then join the Limestone Way all the way to Edale.

 Walking the Staffordshire Way was a wake-up call after so long on the canals.
 Now I had to watch my navigation and path finding!
 The route does not seem to be very well walked.

 By lunchtime I had reached the village of Abbots Bromley, and I stopped at the Crown pub for lunch.
 Abbots Bromley is the best-kept village in Staffordshire, according to the sign.
 The other day I went to ‘the best pub in Staffordshire’ – this is proving to be a good route!

 I had a lovely meal in here; a two-course Sunday lunch and a pint.
 I struggled to eat it all.

 The weather was glorious today: full sunshine, a light breeze and very hot.
 I was definitely testing my new Icebreaker shirt to its limit.

 After leaving the pub I continued on the Staffordshire Way towards Uttoxeter.
 It was a challenge to find the path in places, but never impossible.
 The path was a little overgrown in places, but that may be due to the Covid-19 lockdown only recently easing.
 It was lovely walking with rolling hills and farmland.